Lindaaa8/Lindaaa8.github.io/content/authors/admin/_index.md

     url: https://uwaterloo.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are Information Retrieval, Structured Data Integration, Machine Learning.
+bio: My research interests are Data System and Machine Learning.

 # Interests to show in About widget
 interests:
   - Machine Learning
-  - Computational Linguistics
+  - Natural Language Processing
   - Information Retrieval

 # Education to show in About widget